mathematicalmichael/thesis/things_to_fix.md

 # chapter_02.tex
 - [ ] sec:results (314)
 - [ ] eq:objective (320)
 - [ ] sec:metrics (334)
 - [ ] sec:results (335)
 - [ ] [TK - cite]
-- [ ] Example: 2D example with 1/10 sidelength in center, identity map.
+- [X] Example: 2D example with 1/10 sidelength in center, identity map.
   - [ ] just showcase the effect of finite approximation
-  - [ ] write singular script to make this example and all the tables for it, set up a directory for it
+  - [ ] write singular script to make this example and all the tables for it, set up a directory for it (no tables, in progress with notebook.)
 - [ ] Sampling Section
   - [ ] discuss sample-based inversion for measures (2.3)
   - [ ] numerical approximation and analysis